 Sometimes, money you've asked us to transfer to someone is not paid into their account and is returned to us.
 If we had to carry out a currency exchange when we sent the payment, and can show that we did everything right, when we return the money to you we'll convert it back to the original currency.
 This means that the amount you receive back into your account might be less than the payment you made (or it could be more!).
 We would not be responsible for any losses that this causes you.

 The EEA is made up of all the countries in the European Union, plus Norway, Iceland and Liechtenstein.
-A business day is a day other than a bank holiday in England.
-Direct debits
+A ‘business day’ means a day that the banks are open in both the Republic of Lithuania and the UK.

 We'll always try to process your payments correctly and on time, but sometimes things go wrong and a payment might be delayed or not received by the person you wanted to pay.

-If the money is not received into the account you sent it to because of an error on our side, we'll refund the payment back into your account.
+If the money is not received into the account you sent it to, we'll refund the payment back into your account.
 If you've had to pay any charges or interest as a result of our mistake, we'll refund those too.

 If we received a payment on your behalf, but the money was not paid into your account on time, we'll immediately credit your account with the amount of the payment.